freezefawn/pluralsurvivalguide/communication.md

 There are various techniques to practice for all of these kinds of communication, though this guide will focus on only a few of the most common and generally preferred options.

-### A Note On Misconceptions
+### Mental Framing

 One thing that a lot of systems struggle with isn't the skill itself exactly, but the idea of what internal communication actually looks and feels like.

-People have very grand ideas of what system activity looks like, and while this is true for *some* systems (especially after years of practice with these skills), in many cases it is much more subtle than people think.
-You have to truly learn that not every thought that happens in your brain is yours and practice how to discern that.

-System communication often feels like regular thoughts, usually, but they just don't fully feel like *your* thoughts.
-Noticing that, and even encouraging that lack of identification as yours to help recognize your headmate's speech is not always automatic and often needs to be learned.
+You have to change your outlook on the boundaries of your selfhood- in plurality, **not every thought that happens in your brain is your thought**.
+The societies that most people reading this guide will have grown up in assert a singular self so hard that its natural to assume every thought that strays in your head is 'you', so it can be an adjustment to move to the idea that this 'you' box is actually smaller than you were thinking it was and then enforce this automatic identification/disidentification.

+Even with this in mind though, it can be difficult, as people have very grand ideas of what system activity looks like that are not nessesarily accurate.

+Many folks think its going to feel a lot more seperate and unmistakably foriegn than it tends to actually be.
+While its true that for some systems (especially systems that have been practicing for a long while) things can be very overt, in many cases it is much more covert and mundane feeling than people may expect.

+See, thoughts, wether they are yours or theirs, are going to just feel like thoughts usually, though they may lack the feeling that they are *your* thoughts.
+Learning to discern which of those thoughts are your thoughts or theirs (if they are co-conscious enough to speak) can be difficult, and requires practice in thinking and examining thoughts to learn.

-Members of systems have to practice 'sounding' different and 'feeling' different when they communicate(if they can or want to achieve this at all), and many systems will find that being tired or stressed means they do not always add on the identification bits in this fashion when they speak up.
+Members of systems often also have to practice 'sounding' different and 'feeling' different when they communicate, or they will also still just 'sound' like you.
+Many systems will also find that being tired or stressed means they do not always add on the identification bits in this fashion when they speak up.
 It is simply not the case that headmate internal communication will always be in a distinct different headvoice and always feel unmistakably foreign.

 Because they feel pretty much like regular thoughts and happen in your regular thought train, most systems will find that they simply cannot think separate thoughts at the same time as their headmate, as well.

 You all exist in the same brain, and this means you have to all share the same resources- such as space in the internal narrative.
 Some systems may have or can train abilities that *appear* to allow one to think complex thoughts at the same time as other headmates also doing this, but the science of this actually being the case is HIGHLY controversial.

-Really, in most cases, internal communication is just significantly more covert and mundane than some people expect.
+With expectations managed, time to actually get into it.

 ## Establishing Communication

-First you need to establish any kind of communication at all, and to do that you need to have the right attitude.
+First you need to establish any kind of communication at all, and to do that you need to have the right attitude, lest you may have interpersonal problems on top of communication issues.

 Do not come at this from an angry, fearful, or otherwise very negative position if at all possible- come at it from understanding and care.
 Many headmates will avoid giving a response if they are afraid you will be upset with them, or may lash out if they feel you dislike them.